surveyjs/survey-library/docs/LibraryOverview.md

 - make predefined answers to particular questions before the survey starts
 - review survey results
-- restore the answered questions if an end user leaves a survey incompleted
+- restore the answered questions if an end user leaves a survey uncompleted
 - clear data for invisible questions
 - depending on question's answer, modify other question answers.